influxdata/docs.influxdata.com-ARCHIVE/content/flux/v0.65/guides/join.md

 ---
 title: Join data with Flux
+seotitle: Join data in InfluxDB with Flux
+list_title: Join
 description: This guide walks through joining data with Flux and outlines how it shapes your data in the process.

 menu:
   flux_0_65:
-    name: Join data
+    name: Join
-    parent: Guides
+    parent: Query with Flux
-    weight: 5
+weight: 10
+list_query_example: join
 ---

-The [`join()` function](/flux/v0.65/stdlib/built-in/transformations/join) merges two or more input streams whose values are equal on a set of common columns into a single output stream.
+The [`join()` function](/flux/v0.65/stdlib/built-in/transformations/join) merges two or more input streams, whose values are equal on a set of common columns, into a single output stream.
 Flux allows you to join on any columns common between two data streams and opens the door for operations such as cross-measurement joins and math across measurements.

-To illustrate a join operation, use data captured by Telegraf and and stored in InfluxDB with a default TICK stack installation - memory usage and processes.
+To illustrate a join operation, use data captured by Telegraf and and stored in InfluxDB - memory usage and processes.

-> If using the [InfluxData Sandbox](/platform/install-and-deploy/deploying/sandbox-install/) or other
-> "Dockerized" instances of the TICK stack, these measurements may not be available.

 In this guide, we'll join two data streams, one representing memory usage and the other representing the total number of running processes, then calculate the average memory usage per running process.

+If you're just getting started with Flux queries, check out the following:

+- [Get started with Flux](/flux/v0.65/introduction/getting-started/) for a conceptual overview of Flux and parts of a Flux query.
+- [Execute queries](/flux/v0.65/guides/execute-queries/) to discover a variety of ways to run your queries.

 ## Define stream variables
 In order to perform a join, you must have two streams of data.